stacks-network/stacks-core/sip/sip-003-peer-network.md

 To choose their neighbors in the peer graph, peers maintain two views of the network:

-* The **frontier** -- the set of peers that have either sent a message to this peer or have responded to a request in the past _L_ days (where _L_ is the amount of time for which a peer may remain in the frontier set before being considered for eviction).
+* The **frontier** -- the set of peers that have either sent a message to this peer or have responded to a request at some point in the past.
 The size of the frontier is significantly larger than
 K.  Peer records in the frontier set may expire and may be stale, but are only evicted when the space is needed.
-The **fresh frontier set** is the subset of the frontier set whose information is assumed to be valid at the time of query.
+The **fresh frontier set** is the subset of the frontier set that have been successfully contacted in the past _L_ seconds.

 * The **neighbor set** -- the set of K peers that the peer will announce as its neighbors when asked.
 The neighbor set is a randomized subset of the frontier.